simeononsecurity/simeononsecurity.ch/content/articles/dagshell-orbic-rcl400-custom-firmware-guide-2026/index.en.md

 **Problem**: Certificate warning won't go away

 **Solutions**:
-- This is **normal** for self-signed certificates
+- *This is **normal** for self-signed certificates — the connection is still encrypted*
-- Click "Advanced" -> "Proc eed anyway" each time
+- Click "Advanced" -> "Proceed anyway" each time
 - **Optional**: Install `root.der` in device trust store (advanced)

 ### Runtime Issues